bytebase/bytebase.com-old/content/docs/en/cli/integrate-with-gitlab.md

 ---
-title: Integrating with GitLab
+title: Integrating with GitLab CI
 description: This page contains a tutorial about integrating Bytebase CLI bb with GitLab CI/CD pipeline.
 ---

-This tutorial will show you the steps to integrate Bytebase CLI bb into your GitLab CI/CD pipeline.
+This tutorial will show you the steps to integrate Bytebase CLI `bb` into your GitLab CI/CD pipeline.
 You will set up a pipeline automating the database schema change along with the code change, which brings your team’s DevOps automation to a new level.

 ## Prerequisites

 - A GitLab Project.
 (GitLab.com or GitLab CE/EE.
 We use GitLab.com for this tutorial.)
 - Self-managed GitLab Runner on a Linux machine.
-(If haven’t, you can follow the [GitLab Runner docs](https://docs.gitlab.com/runner) to install)
+(You can follow the [GitLab Runner docs](https://docs.gitlab.com/runner) to install)
-- A MySQL database that is accessible by the GitLab Runner.
+- A MySQL database that is network accessible by the GitLab Runner.

 ## Install `bb` on GitLab Runner